leoetlino/botw-re-notes/resource_system.md

 `sead::ResourceMgr::tryLoadWithDecomp` to try loading a compressed version first, before falling back to the specified path.

+Exceptions: bfevfl, bcamanim and barslist are always loaded uncompressed (see 0x710120A9F4).

 ## Loading from archives

 To load from an archive, set the global resource pack pointer